CHIMEFRB/voe/README.md

 export TNS_API_BOT_NAME=""  # Name of your TNS bot
 ```

-## MongoDB Setup

-Docker is a reliable way to set up a containerized MongoDB server.
-Follow directions to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.
-A MongoDB server is required to host the databases used by `frb-voe` and this can be set up to run in a docker container on a standard port.

 ## Interact with the TNS

 **Once the frb-voe backend is started**, a dedicated CLI can be used for all interactions with the [Transient Name Server](https://www.wis-tns.org/).
 The command signature is the following: